efimiap/efimiap.github.io/_posts/2020-04-28-Screenplay-Summarization-Using-Latent-Narrative-Structure.md

 1. Identification of TP scenes

-2. Selection of summary scenes that refer to the storyline as defined by the TPs
+2. Selection of scenes to include to the summary that are closely related to the storyline as identified by the TPs

 3. Video summary by merging the videos of the selected scenes

 **Unsupervised as structure-aware TextRank**

-For each screenplay scene $s_i$ we compute a score $f_i$ that represents the probability that the scene represents a TP event.
+For each screenplay scene $s_i$ we compute a score $f_i$ that represents the probability that the scene represents any TP event.
 Then, we incorporate the structure-related scores in the centrality calculation of each scene as follows:

 <p align="center">
 $\textit{centrality}(s_i) = \lambda_1  \sum_{j<i}(e_{ij} +$ $f_j$$) + \lambda_2  \sum_{j>i}(e_{ij} +$ $f_i$$)$